TruDomes explain the changes to planning laws for temporary campsites

-The government has introduced new laws which make it easier to set up temporary recreational campsites.
-It will expand opportunities for landowners to generate revenue from glamping without committing too much time and investment to their operation.
+The government has introduced new planning laws which make it easier to set up temporary recreational campsites.
+Allowing opportunities for landowners to generate revenue from glamping without committing too much time and investment to their operation.
 Here’s what you need to know about changes to permitted development rights and how to maximise gains from the new regulations.

 What are permitted development rights?

-In the context of campsites and glamping sites, permitted development rights (PDR) means that you can erect glamping units without going through the burdensome process of applying for full planning permission.
+For campsites and glamping sites, permitted development rights (PDR) means that you can erect glamping units without going through the long process of applying for full planning permission.

 Prior to the new laws, farmers and landowners could operate pop-up glampsites for up to 28 days per year without needing to apply for extra planning permission.
 Following a consultation, a new law came into effect from 26 July 2023 which has extended PDR to 60 days per year.

-How many pitches are permitted for temporary campsites under the new PDR?
+How many pitches are permitted for temporary campsites under the new permitted development rights?

-The new Class BC Amendment to PDR limits sites to a maximum of 50 pitches, which is well above the number of units at most UK glamping sites.
+The new Class BC Amendment to PDR limits sites to a maximum of 50 pitches.
+This is well above the number of units at most UK glamping sites.
 This includes the provision of any moveable structure reasonably necessary for the purposes of the permitted use.

-Are there any other requirements under the new PDR?
+Are there any other requirements under the new permitted development rights?

 Temporary recreational campsites must have on-site provision for toilet and waste disposal facilities.
 Landowners wishing to operate as a temporary recreational campsite will need to give prior notification to the Local Planning Authority every year.
 The notification needs to include the dates intended for use and a site plan showing the location of toilet and waste disposal facilities.

-Are certain types of location excluded from the new PDR?
+Are certain types of location excluded from the new permitted development rights?

 Development is not permitted by Class BC on a limited range of locations, including: